Ray Friedman

 Leadership

-Ray is the President of the International Association for Chinese Management Research, and serves on the editorial board of Organizational Behavior and Human Decision Processes (OBHDP).
-Ray has served as Chair of the Conflict Management Division of Academy of Management, and as President of the International Association for Conflict Management.
+Ray serves on the editorial board of Organizational Behavior and Human Decision Processes (OBHDP).
+Ray has served as President of the International Association for Chinese Management Research, Chair of the Conflict Management Division of Academy of Management, and as President of the International Association for Conflict Management.
 He served as Associate Dean for Faculty and Research at Owen from 2010 to 2013.

 Publications

-Ray has been published in many influential journals, including Journal of Academy of Management Journal, Administrative Science Quarterly, Journal of Applied Psychology, Journal of Personality and Social Psychology, OBHDP, and Human Relations.
+Ray has been published in many influential journals, including the Academy of Management Journal, Academy of Management Annals, Administrative Science Quarterly, Journal of Applied Psychology, Journal of Personality and Social Psychology, OBHDP, and Human Relations.

 Teaching

 Professor Friedman teaches in the MBA and Executive MBA programs.
-Classes include Organizational Behavior, Leading Change, and Doing Business in China.
+Classes include Organizational Behavior, Negotiation, Leading Change, and Business, Society, and Politics in China.

 Research Interests

-Professor Friedman is currently working on studies of how contracts are understood in Chinese and Western contexts, the ways that people sometimes create their own personal “environments,” and different concepts of cultural “collectivism”.
+Professor Friedman is currently working on studies of how contracts are understood in Chinese and Western contexts, the role of anger in organizations, and the use of Large Language Models (LLMs) to code negotiation transcripts.

 Education